ElliotGarbus/KivyCythonWinSample/documentation.md

 * Install Pyinstaller: pip install pyinstaller
 * Download and install Inno Setup: https://jrsoftware.org/isdl.php#stable

+## Overview of Directories/Project Structure/Key files
+KivyCythonWinSample - main project directory
+- setup.py - used to compile Cython code

+    * /myapplication
+      * asset directory - images used in application, icons, and images for installer.
+      * configstartup.py - kivy environment setup
+      * metadata.py - metadata for app and service, used by pyinstaller, creates metadata for Windows Installer

+    * /mylibrary - Library code and compiled Cython code
+    * /myservice - code for the windows service
+    * /pyinstaller-service
+      * w11-svc.spec - pyinstaller spec file to create MyService.exe

 ## To build the cython code
 * From the project directory run:
 ```commandline